rbachawal/project1/cortexstyle.md

 abstraction, the more effort is spent jumping around the abstraction wall.

-The experience with large long term projects, such as Lustre and Linux kernel, demonstrated that after a certain threshold readability is at least as important as modifiability.
-In such projects, abstraction and modularity are properties of the software *design*, whereas the code, produced from the design, is optimised toward the long term readability.
+The experience with large long term projects, such as Lustre and Linux kernel, demonstrated that after certain threshold readability is at least as important as modifiability.
+In such projects, abstraction and modularity are properties of the software *design*, whereas the code, produced from the design, is optimized toward the long-term readability.

 Some concrete consequences:

   * Keep the code *visually* compact.
-The amount of code visible at the screen at once is very important, if you stare at it for hours.
+The amount of code visible on the screen at once is very important if you stare at it for hours.
 Blank lines are precious resource;

   * all kinds of redundant Hungarian notations should be eschewed.
-For example, don't put information about parameters in function name, because parameters are already present at a call-site.
+For example, don't put information about parameters in the function name, because parameters are already present at a call site.
 A typical call for m0_mod_call_with_bar() would look like m0_mod_call_with_bar(foo, bar).
 Not only "bar" is redundant, it is also ugly.
 Use thesaurus to deal with "call_with_x" vs. "call_with_y";